xuhuaze707313/Semi-supervised-Adaptive-Distillation/README.md

 Onmi-supervised focal distillation is a model compression method for object detection.
 Its design follows the spirit of focal loss and knoledge distillation.
 For more details, please refer to [our paper]().
 The code is implemented with official [detectron](https://github.com/facebookresearch/Detectron) and [Caffe2](https://github.com/caffe2/caffe2).

 ## License
-Focal distillation is released under the MIT License (refer to the LICENSE file for details).
+Onmi-supervised focal distillation is released under the MIT License (refer to the LICENSE file for details).

 ## Main results
 | Student model | Baseline mAP | Teacher model | Baseline mAP | Student mAP after distillation |